precap/dcc-ex.github.io/docs/big-picture/stage6.rst

   You will note below that our turnout ID 100 matches the first PCA9685 module's first Vpin which happens to also be 100.
 While these numbers are the same, they do not represent the same item.

-  You can see within this section on defining the turnouts that a turnout with an object ID of 100 could represent any variation of turnout object, with any support hardware implementation.
+  You can see within this section on defining the turnouts/points that a turnout/point with an object ID of 100 could represent any variation of turnout object, with any support hardware implementation.

 Defining these in the serial console therefore would be: